Red Hat Developer Hub 1.9

 Important

-The module’s pluginId must be set to catalog to match the pluginId of the keycloak-backend; otherwise, the module fails to initialize.
+Set the module’s pluginId to catalog to match the pluginId of the keycloak-backend; otherwise, the module fails to initialize.

 3. Install this new backend module into your Developer Hub backend.